Dealing with a hangover

 - Makes a person sleepy but the quality of sleep is lessened and result to tiredness and grogginess.

 - Rehydrate the body by drinking water throughout the day at least 8-10 glasses of water.
-The liquids will restore lost electrolytes and allow the stomach to settle.
+Generally, the liquids will restore lost electrolytes and allow the stomach to settle.

 - Eat bland foods such as crackers or bread that will help raise the blood sugar level.

 - Take the prescribed over-the-counter pain medications such ibuprofen and aspirin to lessen the fever and pain.
-Avoid taking acetaminophen to prevent damage to the liver.
+In addition, avoid taking acetaminophen to prevent damage to the liver.

 - Take a rest or go back to sleep and be sure that there is water next to the bed.

 - Take a vitamin B12 supplement for proper functioning of the nervous system and the brain.
-Another alternative is consuming foods rich in vitamin B12 such as whole grain wheat, cold milk and citrus fruits such as oranges.
+Furthermore, another alternative is consuming foods rich in vitamin B12 such as whole grain wheat, cold milk and citrus fruits such as oranges.

 - Perform some light exercises such as a brisk walking, light jogging or swimming a few laps.
-Exercise increases the ability of the body in metabolizing the alcohol consumed.
+Generally, exercise increases the ability of the body in metabolizing the alcohol consumed.
 When it is metabolized properly, hangover will settle.

 - Take a shower or bath for fast elimination of alcohol from the body and makes the person feel better.

-- Inhale steam from the hot shower to lessen the pain in the head.
+- Lastly, inhale steam from the hot shower to lessen the pain in the head.
 Hot water will relax an upset stomach.